glensc/nagios-plugin-check_raid/ISSUE_TEMPLATE.md

 **Output of each command from `check_raid -d`**

 <!--
-You can also attach text files to bugreport of each output -->
+You can also attach text files by dragging & dropping, picking them using "selecting them" link below, or pasting from the clipboard.
+-->

 (command being executed)